Emma (2020 soundtrack): Background

 The director Autumn de Wilde, who previously worked as a photographer and directed music videos, felt on the importance of folk music in the film.
-Having previously worked with musicians Beck, Jenny Lewis and the band Death Cab for Cutie, de Wilde had learned about the history of folk music in America, English and other countries.
+Having previously worked with musicians Beck, Jenny Lewis and the band Death Cab for Cutie, de Wilde had learned about the history of folk music in America, England, Ireland, and other countries.
 She roped in Isobel Waller-Bridge for scoring the film, after appreciating her composition for Fleabag, as she felt that she had a "sense of humor in music".
 She wanted the music to be like "a misbehaving orchestra, like the conductor is overwhelmed and the oboes are escaping", and wanted the score to emulate Sergei Prokofiev's Peter and the Wolf, where each character had a theme that personified them.

 Emma. marked Waller-Bridge's second stint on writing diegetic music, after previously doing the same for Fleabag, as while comparing both the films, "it was really important to be able to show a humanity behind those protagonists.
 And it felt like vocal music in those cases was going to really help us do that."
 She denied comparisons of her score, with Rachel Portman's Academy Award-winning score for Emma (1996), and felt it as a unique album because of de Wilde's direction.
 She co-composed the score with David Schweitzer, and was conducted by Alastair King along with the Chamber Orchestra of London.
 Explaining the importance of the score, Waller-Bridge added "Autumn wanted it to feel live, so the conductor would be conducting to the action in real time.
 That’s why we wanted the music to spot even the tiniest bits of detail like an eyebrow raise.
 It was almost like a silent movie.
 If you took the dialogue off, you’d still really have a sense of what was going on."
 She also interpreted Benjamin Britten's The Young Person's Guide to the Orchestra and Modest Mussorgsky's Pictures at an Exhibition, in addition to Profokiev's piece to be versed about classical music for the film.